Houston Felony Lawyers

-Contact us today to learn more about your case and how we can help.
+Contact us today to learn more about your felony case and how our felony attorneys in Houston, TX can help.

 A felony is the most serious level of offense in our justice system, as compared to infractions or misdemeanors.
 Because of this, they pack the most serious penalties, including the loss of certain civil rights.
 Under Texas law, felonies can result in fines up to $10,000 and imprisonment between six months to life.
 In some cases, felony convictions can be punishable by death.
 Ultimately, the nature of an offense and a defendant’s criminal history will play a role in shaping punishment.

 There are serious consequences that can follow any felony conviction:

 - Minimum terms of imprisonment